 Quick’n’dirty: directly upgrade a project, without creating a license.

-Heterogeneous clusters: distribute projects in a heterogeneous cluster, where some nodes are dedicated to specific users or groups.
+Heterogeneous nodes: distribute projects in a heterogeneous cluster, where some nodes are dedicated to specific users or groups.

 GPU nodes: tell certain projects to run on nodes with GPUs.